ryancog/ProffieConfig/README.md

 The latest release can be found [here](https://github.com/ryryog25/ProffieConfig/releases/latest), and once it's downloaded, just extract and run it!

-Do note, on Windows the executable must be kept in it's folder in order to work.
+Do note, on Windows the executable must be kept in it's folder alongside "resources" in order to work.
 On macOS this is a non-issue due to the app bundle.

 ## Usage